 General, VHD and VHDX: What's the difference?

-When using Windows ToGo to migrate Windows 10 to USB device (USB flash drive, external hard drive etc.), you can select the type of created system among General, VHD, VHDX.
+When using Windows ToGo to migrate Windows 10 to a USB device, you can choose from three system types: General, VHD, and VHDX.

 File Type